 Go through the steps of the Check Pathmind Helper Setup guide to make sure that everything is working correctly.
 Completing this step will also demonstrate how the model performs using random actions instead of a policy.

 Observations - Observations contains five observations used in this model: size of the order queue, size of the collect order queue, size of the bill pay queue, kitchen cleanliness level, and time.

-Reward Variables - The reward variables in this model track kitchen cleanliness, successful customer exits, balked customers, and average service time.
+Metrics - The metrics in this model track kitchen cleanliness, successful customer exits, balked customers, and average service time.

 Actions - This model contains one decision point with four possible actions.